ReviewBots/ReviewBots.ts/README.md

 # ReviewBots.ts
-This is our Official NPM Module used for Posting and Getting Stats.
+This is our Official NPM Module used for interacting with the Review Bots API.

 ---